-The study will help the selected schools to consider gender as major factors in achieving academic performance.
+The study helped the selected schools to consider gender as major factors in achieving academic performance.

-The local community in particular may use the findings of the study which will highlight all the contemporary issues with regards to constitutional right of educational curriculum in Kenya schools.
+The local community in particular may use the findings of the study which highlighted all the contemporary issues with regards to constitutional right of educational curriculum in Kenya schools.

-The study will add on already existing literature on gender and academic performance
+The study added on already existing literature on gender and academic performance

-The study will be used to identify strategies that help both boys and girls take equal opportunity in school activities and academic excellence.
+The study was used to identify strategies that help both boys and girls take equal opportunity in school activities and academic excellence.